usnistgov/ARIAC/docs/competition/challenges.rst

-There are eight possible :term:`Agility Challenge<agility challenges>` in ARIAC 2023.
+There are eight possible :term:`agility challenges<Agility Challenge>` in ARIAC 2023.
 A description of each challenge is provided below.
 Besides the ``Human Operator`` challenge, all other challenges can occur multiple times in a trial.

 .. note::
   A trial may have only some challenges, may not have any challenge at all, or may have all the challenges.